edgedelta/docs/docs/installation/kubernetes.md

 ## Output to cluster services in other namespaces

-Edge Delta pods run in dedicated edgedelta namespace.
+Edge Delta pods run in a dedicated edgedelta namespace.

 If you want to configure an output destination within your Kubernetes cluster, then you must set a resolvable service endpoint in your agent configuration.

-For example, if you have an "elasticsearch-master" Elasticsearch service in the "elasticsearch" namespace with port 9200 in your "cluster-domain.example" cluster, then you need to specify the elastic output address in the agent configuration:
+For example, if you have an **elasticsearch-master** Elasticsearch service in the **elasticsearch** namespace with port 9200 in your **cluster-domain.example** cluster, then you need to specify the elastic output address in the agent configuration:

 ```text